Vision, Mission, Goals, and Values

 - Engage in interprofessional education to develop mutual understanding of and respect for the contributions of various disciplines for the betterment of individuals and society.

-The College of Health Professions bases its educational program and position in the healthcare community upon certain core values.
+The College of Health Professions bases its educational programs and position in the healthcare community upon certain core values.
 The core values of the College are:

 Collaboration – working together and respecting each other’s contributions.